MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-outlook.md

    :::image type="content" source="media/fsp-outlook-create-button.png" alt-text="Field Service (Preview) Outlook pane Work Orders tab highlighting the Create button":::

 1. At a minimum, enter the required information for the work order.
-If a value is not available in the drop-down list, select **+** and enter a new value and its details.
+For any field on the work order, if a value is not available in the drop-down list, select **+** and enter a new value and its details.
 The new value is added to the drop-down list.

    - [Service Account](accounts.md)
    - [Work Order Type](create-work-order-types.md)